autokaiai/riboHMM_multinomial/README.md

 ## License

-Copyright 2025 Kai Alois Wöllstein
+Copyright 2025 Kai Wöllstein, Marcel Schulz, Christina Kalk

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.